 Laguna Gloria was a socialite’s paradise in its youth, hosting international dignitaries and politicians, as well as many friends.
 Romantically, party goers often arrived by boat!

 In 1943, Clara Driscoll donated Laguna Gloria to the Texas Fine Arts Association.
-Today it belongs to AMOA-Arthouse, which has a second art museum on Congress.
+Today it belongs to The Contemporary Austin (formerly known as AMOA-Arthouse), which has a second art museum on Congress Avenue.

 How to Enjoy Laguna Gloria

 For your first visit to Laguna Gloria, I recommend that you take a docent-guided tour.
 Tours are only offered twice a week: at 1 PM on Saturday and Sunday.
 I narrowly missed the tour on my visit (I didn’t realize they’re given so infrequently), but I hear that they’re wonderful and give a lot of interesting insight into Clara Driscoll’s story.
 As I mentioned, she was a fascinating person.
 Did you know that she single-handedly saved the Alamo?
 Or that she once lived in Oyster Bay, NY…the home of my favorite president ever?
 (Brownie points to whoever guesses which president!)